KIN - Kinesiology

 KIN 325R Biomechanics: 4 Credits (3 Lec, 1 Lab)

 COREQUISITE: STAT 216Q.
-(Sp, Su) This course emphasizes the effects of structure, motion, forces, and their effects on and within the human body using both qualitative and quantitative analyses.
+(Sp) This course emphasizes the effects of structure, motion, forces, and their effects on and within the human body using both qualitative and quantitative analyses.
 Additional emphasis will be placed on the development of critical thinking skills associated with biomechanics-related research and interpretation

 .

-PREREQUISITE: Grade of "C" or better in BIOH 201 or KIN 221, KIN 322.
-(F) This course provides an overview of the role of the brain and nervous system in the control of human movement.
-Fundamental concepts from motor control will be applied to understand motor deficits in clinical population
+PREREQUISITE: "C" or better in BIOH 201 or KIN 221.
+(F, Sp) This course provides an overview of the role of the brain and nervous system in the control of human movement.
+Fundamental concepts from motor control will be applied to understand motor deficits in clinical populations

 KIN 335 Tissue Injury & Adaptation: 3 Credits (3 Lec)